Mihir-Null/neural_geodesic_flows/README.md

 dataset.npz with keys 'trajectories', 'times' with shapes (many, trajectory timepoints, dim_dataspace) and (many, trajectory timepoints).
 ```
 and then adapt the train and test dataset names in  `applications/general_training.py` accordingly.
-In `core/losses.py` there are different loss functions for working with input,target or trajectory data.
-Use the one that matches your data format.
+In `core/losses.py` there are loss functions for working with trajectory data, since this is the recommended way to learn NGFs.
+The ability to load input-target data is provided for generalized tasks like classification etc. for which you'll need to provide your own custom loss function.
+Alternatively, if you want to train standard NGFs using input-target data (not recommended) you will find loss functions in `applications/master_thesis/input_target_losses.py`.

 Alternatively, if you want to use NGFs in your own setup, `core/` contains all essential functionality of NGFs as a model without specific setup routines such as data loading, hyperparameter management or model saving.